rust-lang/rfcbot-rs/README.md

 @rfcbot COMMAND [PARAMS]
 ```

-The bot expects one command per comment, and the command must start on its own line, but otherwise the bot doesn't care if there's other text in the comment.
+Each command must start on its own line, but otherwise the bot doesn't care if there's other text in the comment.
 This is valid:

 ```
 TEXT